Hello, My Name Is Doris: Production

 On April 18, 2014, Max Greenfield was cast in the male lead role.
 On May 28, 2014, it was announced that Sally Field would play the title character, and on the same day Beth Behrs was also cast.
 On June 27, 2014, Natasha Lyonne, Wendi McLendon-Covey, Kyle Mooney, and Kumail Nanjiani were announced as part of the cast.
 On July 11, 2014, YouTube star Anna Akana was cast as a web blogger whose attention is piqued by Field's character.

 Release

 The film had its world premiere on March 14, 2015, at South by Southwest.
-Shortly after it was announced Roadside Attractions had acquired distribution rights to the film.
-It was later revealed that Stage 6 Films would co-partner on the domestic release, and release the film internationally.
+Shortly after, it was announced Roadside Attractions had acquired U.S. distribution rights to the film, beating out companies including The Orchard, Starz, and IFC Films, while Sony Pictures Worldwide Acquisitions would be handling its international release.
+It was later revealed that Sony would also be co-partnering on the domestic release through Stage 6 Films.
 The film also screened at the Montclair Film Festival on May 1, 2015.
 The film was theatrically released on March 11, 2016, in a limited release, before opening in a wide release on April 1, 2016.